immutant/immutant/docs/migration-guide.md

 ## immutant.codecs

 :text codec was removed. only supplied codecs in 2.x:
-:none, :clojure, :edn, :json, and :fressian
+:none, :edn, :json, and :fressian

 ## immutant.daemons -> ?